Slopsquatting: Hallucinated Package Names as a Supply-Chain Vector¶

 style Install fill:#ffd,stroke:#cc6

-In December 2023, Bar Lanyado at Lasso Security registered the package huggingface-cli on PyPI as an empty, benign artifact after observing that LLMs repeatedly recommended that exact name in place of the real huggingface-hub tool.
-Within three months it received >30,000 authentic downloads and was incorporated into the README of Alibaba's GraphTranslator project as an install dependency in place of the real Hugging Face CLI (The Register, March 2024).
-The experiment was deliberately benign — Lanyado published no malicious payload — but it confirmed that a hallucinated name registered on a public registry will be installed at scale by both humans and (transitively) by automated build pipelines reading agent output.
+In December 2023, Bar Lanyado at Lasso Security registered huggingface-cli on PyPI as an empty, benign artifact after observing that LLMs repeatedly recommended that name in place of the real huggingface-hub tool.
+Within three months it received >30,000 authentic downloads and was pulled into the README of Alibaba's GraphTranslator project as an install dependency (The Register, March 2024).
+The payload was deliberately benign, but the result confirmed that a hallucinated name on a public registry will be installed at scale — by humans and, transitively, by build pipelines reading agent output.

-As of late 2025 no confirmed in-the-wild slopsquatting malware campaign has been documented, though researchers have identified packages whose names match slopsquatting patterns where intent cannot be proven (Wikipedia).
+As of late 2025 no in-the-wild slopsquatting malware campaign is confirmed, though researchers have flagged packages whose names match the pattern where intent cannot be proven (Wikipedia).
 The threat status is documented PoC plus measurement, not incident loss.

-Each defense routes around the hallucination prior.
-The hallucination cannot be prompted away; the install authority is what must be gated.
+Each defense routes around the hallucination prior, which cannot be prompted away.
+The install authority is what must be gated.

-• Existence + provenance check before install.
-Block agent uv add / npm install / pip install on a hook that resolves the name against the registry's metadata first — package exists, has a non-zero history of downloads, has a maintainer not registered in the last N days.
-Snyk and similar scanners ship this surface (Snyk — Package Hallucinations).
+uv add/npm install/pip installon a hook that resolves the name against registry metadata first — package exists, has a non-zero download history, has a maintainer not registered in the last N days.
+Snyk and similar scanners ship this surface (Snyk — Package Hallucinations). - Lockfile-enforced install path.

-• Internal mirror with allowlist.
-Artifactory, Nexus, or an OS package mirror configured to refuse unknown upstream packages blocks the slopsquatted name at network egress, regardless of what the agent typed.
+uv lock/pip-compile --generate-hashes/npm ciagainst a committed lockfile fails closed on any name the lockfile doesn't endorse.
+The agent proposes; a human or CI gate accepts the lockfile change before install — the same workflow that catches LLM-pinned vulnerable versions. - Internal mirror with allowlist.
+Artifactory, Nexus, or an OS package mirror set to refuse unknown upstream packages blocks the slopsquatted name at egress, regardless of what the agent typed.

-• Gate agent install authority.
-The lethal-trifecta posture for any agent that can install packages is to remove the install leg from the agent and require a human-reviewed PR for manifest changes — see Blast Radius Containment and the project's own block-malicious-deps hook gating uv add (AGENTS.md §Runtime and tooling).
+- Gate agent install authority.
+Remove the install leg from the agent and require a human-reviewed PR for manifest changes — see Blast Radius Containment and the project's own

-• Pin against an external registry, not the model's prior.
-The companion fix to LLM-pinned-vulnerable-versions: treat the agent's manifest as a hint, validate against an authoritative source (LLM-Pinned Library Versions Carry Systemic CVE Exposure).
+block-malicious-depshook gatinguv add(AGENTS.md§Runtime and tooling). - Pin against an external registry, not the model's prior.
+Treat the agent's manifest as a hint; validate against an authoritative source (LLM-Pinned Library Versions Carry Systemic CVE Exposure).

 The defense to not invest in is registry-side typosquat detection — the Levenshtein-distance distribution above shows why it does not match this surface (arXiv:2406.10279).